Cheesy Savory Monkey Bread

 Let the bread cool briefly and then run a knife around the bread so it comes out easily.

-I like to serve cheesy monkey bread with toothpicks or you can just peel off a piece.
+I like to serve savory monkey bread with toothpicks or you can just peel off a piece.

 Making a monkey bread (savory or sweet) is my new Christmas tradition.
 You can actually make the dough and assemble the dish the night before and refrigerate it.
 Then just take it out 30-45 minutes before you want to bake it and pop it in the oven!